DLonSC19/DLonSC19.github.io/README.md

 ### Paper Submission

-Authors are invited to submit unpublished, original work with a maximum of 6 pages in [IEEE conference format ](https://www.ieee.org/conferences/publishing/templates.html) and submitted using [Linklings].
+Authors are invited to submit unpublished, original work with a minimum of 6 pages in [IEEE conference format ](https://www.ieee.org/conferences/publishing/templates.html) and submitted using [Linklings].

 ### Organizing Committee